muan/micropub-endpoint/README.md

 This server will attempt to create content for a Jekyll site.
 To create a Jekyll site from a template:

 1. Fork [`muan/micropub-content`](https://github.com/muan/micropub-content).

 2. Edit `_config.yml` with your info.

+  - `micropub_endpoint`: URL of the Heroku app you just deployed.
+  - `url`: GitHub pages URL of the repository you just forked.

 And you're done!
 The Jekyll site might take a minute to build.
 But then you can head to [https://muan-micropub-client.glitch.me/](https://muan-micropub-client.glitch.me/) and log in with your site URL to create your first post.
 There is even a `feed.rss` that you can use for [micro.blog](https://micro.blog/).